Pot-bellied x Kune Kune Pig

 The Kune Kune, pronounced Cooney Cooney, is a Maori pig from New Zealand.
 They were kept by the Maoris as pets but were nevertheless eaten on special occasions.
 They were allowed to wander freely in Maori villages, scavenging for food around and inside the houses and it is probably this longstanding close association with man which has made them so friendly and docile.

-We currently have two Kune Kune Pigs – male George and his sister, Peppa.
+We currently have one Kune Kune Pig called Peppa.